Frogvall/wc5e-cr-calculator/README.md

 With 5.0, I added support for innate spellcasting in the spell calculator.

 With 6.0, I added support for mathematical expressions in some fields.

+With 7.0, I extended the support for mathematical expressions with parsing of dice expressions in some fields.